Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheat Sheet.md

 ## Section 3: Data Query Language (DQL)
 DQL is used to retrieve data from the database.
 The `SELECT` statement is the cornerstone of SQL, allowing for powerful and complex data retrieval.

-**Use Cases & Tips:**
+> [!tip]
-- **Performance:** Avoid using `SELECT *` in production code.
+> - **Performance:** Avoid using `SELECT *` in production code.
 Explicitly name the columns you need.
 This reduces the amount of data transferred and can sometimes allow the database to use more efficient query plans (like index-only scans).
-- **Readability:** Use aliases (`AS`) for columns and tables, especially in complex queries with joins, to make your code much easier to understand.
+> - **Readability:** Use aliases (`AS`) for columns and tables, especially in complex queries with joins, to make your code much easier to understand.
-- **Filtering:** Apply `WHERE` clauses as early as possible in your query to filter the dataset.
+> - **Filtering:** Apply `WHERE` clauses as early as possible in your query to filter the dataset.
 The less data subsequent operations (like joins or aggregations) have to process, the faster your query will be.

 ##### 1. SELECT
 ```mysql